latentSplat: Autoencoding Variational Gaussians for Fast Generalizable 3D Reconstruction: Experiments

 \subsection{Ablations}

-We conduct an ablation study for the extrapolation setting on CO3D hydrants with the results given in Table~\ref{tab:ablation}.
+We conduct an ablation study for view extrapolation on CO3D hydrants with the results given in Table~\ref{tab:ablation}.
 Interestingly, while performing much worse in FID and KID with a deterministic version omitting the variational formulation as well as the GAN loss, we obtain state-of-the-art results for PSNR and SSIM.
-This shows that there is a trade-off between conservative and therefore blurry reconstructions favored by the classical metrics and realistic and detailed novel views rewarded by FID and KID.
-Without latent and/or RGB skip connections, we perform slightly worse in most metrics validating our design choice of leveraging the rendered features and colors at multiple resolutions.
-Overall, we find the best balance by using our generative approach together with latent and RGB skip connections.
-We attribute that to the fact that the decoder has global and local context when interpreting features for image synthesis, which helps generating consistent images.
+This shows the trade-off between conservative and therefore blurry reconstructions favored by classical metrics and realistic and detailed novel views rewarded by FID and KID.
+Overall, we find the best balance in metric scores by using our generative approach together with multi-resolution latent and RGB skip connections.
+We attribute that to the decoder having global and local context when interpreting features for image synthesis, which helps generating consistent results.